Kominato Station: Public art

 A major component of the station's architecture is the elevated footbridge linking the island platform to the station building.
 The raised structure contains the station's sole piece of public art; a series of paintings depicting scenes from around Hiranai showcasing the town's landscapes, flora, fauna, and industry created by the art club of the Hiranai branch of Aomori-Higashi High School in 2001.
 By 2012, the installation had begun to deteriorate, so students from the same school spent two months cleaning the art installation and the station building before repairing and repainting the scenes between October 2012 and December 2012.
+Until 2024 while station staff are present, official stamps for Kominato Station and the other train stations of Hiranai could be obtained at Kominato Station.
+These stamps were relocated after cuts were made to the time Kominato Station is staffed.
+These stamps can be found at nearby stations with Kominato Station's stamp now being located at Noheji Station.

 History

 Construction of the Ueno–Aomori line of the Nippon Railway and Kominato Station began in the former village of Nakahiranai in 1890.
 Supplies were unloaded at a nearby port, Asadokoro, and transported to the build site that was centered on Kominato Station.
 The station was opened to traffic on 1 September 1891.
 The Nippon Railway originally intended for Kominato Station to be the northern terminus of the rail line, but Aomori Station was eventually selected.
 During the winter following the station's opening, snow would blow in from the open fields adjacent to the station and the tracks would frequently be blocked by snow.
 In an attempt to mitigate the snow blockages, trees were planted adjacent to the station in May 1892 to create a barrier between the fields and the railway.
 It became a station on the Tōhoku Main Line of the Japanese Government Railways (JGR), the pre-war predecessor to the Japan National Railways (JNR), after the nationalization of the Nippon Railway on 1 November 1906.

 The station escaped destruction during World War II and was developed during the war as a backup terminal station to prepare for the eventuality of Aomori Station being destroyed.
 Aomori Station was destroyed during the strategic bombing of Aomori on 28 July 1945, and Kominato Station picked up the destroyed station's role as the terminal station of the Tōhoku Main Line until the reconstruction of the former was completed on 15 July 1949.
 In 1961, the reconstruction of Kominato Station began, with the aim of replacing the World War II-era building.
 As an early phase of the project, the elevated footbridge at the station was installed on 29 June 1961.
 Regularly scheduled freight services were discontinued in February 1962 and the reconstruction of the station building was completed the same year.